gluster/glusterdocs/docs/Administrator Guide/Managing Volumes.md

     `# gluster volume bitrot <VOLNAME> disable`

-> NOTE: Enabling bitrot spanws the Signer & Scrubber daemon per node.
+> NOTE: Enabling bitrot spawns the Signer & Scrubber daemon per node.
 Signer is responsible
       for signing (calculating checksum for each file) an object and scrubber verifies the calculated checksum against the objects data.